COHRINT/et-ddf/python/ros_wrapper/README.md

 ## Installation Instructions

-In order to use the `offset_etddf` package, first clone the `offset` repository to some location on your machine, `<offset repo location>`.
+In order to use the `etddf_ros` package, first clone the `etddf` repository to some location on your machine, `<etddf repo location>`.
 This will download both the ROS package as well as the core ET-DDF library.

 It is highly recommended to install the ET-DDF code in a virtual environment to preclude potential issues with paths and package dependencies.
 This was the method with which the library, and this ROS package was tested.
 Make sure the venv is using python2!

-Once you've cloned the `offset` repository, install the core ET-DDF library by navigating to the python code and running the setup script using pip:
+Once you've cloned the `etddf` repository, install the core ET-DDF library by navigating to the python code and running the setup script using pip:

 ```
-$ cd <offset repo location>/python/
+$ cd <etddf repo location>/python/
 $ pip2 install -e . -r requirements.txt
 ```